UmamiAppearance/MutarJS/README.md

 // you can also use the Uint32 constructor as input Mutar.isTypeOf(Uint32, Uint32Array);        // -> true

-// test for Int8Array
-Mutar.isTypeOf(Uint32, Int8Array);          // -> false
+// test for Int8Array (this time a shortcut for the type) Mutar.isTypeOf(Uint32, "Int8");             // -> false

 // test the "wrong" type
 Mutar.isTypeOf(regularArray, Uint32Array);  // -> false